 Cervical cancer, like all other cancers, has a better outcome when caught early.
 Getting regular PAP smears will help in the detection of precancerous changes in the cervix.
 Any female who is sexually active, or who reaches the age of 20, should have an annual pelvic exam as well as a PAP smear.
 Unfortunately, most of the time, early # cervical cancer has no symptoms and that is why annual PAP smears are so important.
 However, there are some things you can be vigilant about with your own care.
 If you have any of the following symptoms, you need to report them to your doctor: abnormal bleeding between periods, bleeding after sexual activity or after menopause; unusual vaginal discharge; changes in your period such as heavier periods or periods lasting longer than usual; and pain with sexual intercourse.
 If you experience any of these symptoms, do not ignore them.
 Be assertive and armed with the facts that these findings could be signs of cervical cancer.
 Do not put off your annual exam and make sure to give your doctor a complete history of any of these potential symptoms because early detection counts.
 If caught early, cervical cancer has a very high cure rate.

-Our Experienced Cervical Cancer Delayed Diagnosis Lawyers Can Help
+Our Experienced Cervical Cancer Misdiagnosis Attorneys Can Help

 Free Case Evaluation